 (the others stare; after a beat, Skipper reaches over and pats Private lightly on the head)

-Nice Job Breaking It, Hero: Professor Blowhole even says "Thank you Kowalski!" when Kowalski accidentally activated his machine to melt the polar ice caps.
+- Nice Job Breaking It, Hero: Professor Blowhole even says "Thank you Kowalski!" when Kowalski accidentally speeds up his machine to melt the polar ice caps instead of deactivating it.

-The Nicknamer: Skipper has a few shades of this, referring to King Julien exclusively as "Ringtail" and Mort as "Sad Eyes."
+- The Nicknamer: Skipper has a few shades of this, referring to King Julien exclusively as "Ringtail" and Mort as "Sad Eyes."
 And "Moon Cat" for Max.
-And "Sstingtail" for the leader of a hornet hive.
+And "Stingtail" for the leader of a hornet hive.
 And "Big Grey"/"Long Trunks" for Burt.

-No Flow in CGI: Compared to the films, the lemurs aren't visibly fuzzy, instead they're textured to merely look like they are.
+- No Flow in CGI: Since it's just a TV show, in order to save money, the lemurs aren't visibly fuzzy, instead they're textured to merely look like they are.
 Similarly, the penguins' feathers have a lot less sheen to them then they do in the movies.
-Noticeably subverted however with the leaves on King Julien's crown, which realistically sway when he moves around.
+Noticeably subverted however with the leaves on King Julien's crown, which still realistically sway when he moves around.